Detecting the tidal heating with the generic extreme-mass-ratio inspirals: SETUP

 \subsection{Waveform computation and analysis}

-The \texttt{few} model is a fast waveform generation tools for the future EMRI data analysis, which includes the eccentric adiabatic orbits for the Schwarzschild BH and the generic adiabatic orbits at 5PN order for the Kerr BH \cite{Katz:2021yft,michael_l_katz_2023_8190418,Chua:2017ujo,Speri:2023jte}.
-We compute the waveforms in the \texttt{few} model using the inspiral trajectories of EMRI modified by the tidal heating effect as introduced in the subsection \ref{evolution}.
-With the EMRI trajectories produced by the \texttt{few} model, we can assess the effect of tidal heating on waveform phase by computing the dephasing of EMIR waveforms.
-The waveform dephasing can be defined by the integral of the differences of orbital frequencies between the Kerr BH case and the ECO case \bea \delta \Phi_{i} = \int^T_0 (\Omega_{i}^{\mathcal{R}\neq 0} - \Omega_{i}^{\mathcal{R}=0})dt, \eea where $\Omega_{i} \in (\Omega_{r},\Omega_{\theta}, \Omega_{\phi})$ are the orbital fundamental frequencies that are derived by Refs. \cite{Schmidt:2002qk,Fujita:2009bp}.
+The \texttt{FEW} model is a fast waveform generation tools for the future EMRI data analysis, which includes the eccentric adiabatic orbits for the Schwarzschild BH and the generic adiabatic orbits at 5PN order for the Kerr BH \cite{Katz:2021yft,michael_l_katz_2023_8190418,Chua:2017ujo,Speri:2023jte}.
+We compute the waveforms in the \texttt{FEW} model using the inspiral trajectories of EMRI modified by the tidal heating effect as introduced in the subsection \ref{evolution}.
+With the EMRI trajectories produced by the \texttt{FEW} model, we can assess the effect of tidal heating on waveform phase by computing the dephasing of EMIR waveforms.
+The waveform dephasing can be defined by the integral of the differences of orbital frequencies between the Kerr BH case and the ECO case \bea \delta \Phi_{i} = \int^T_0 (\Omega_{i}^{\mathcal{R}\neq 0} - \Omega_{i}^{\mathcal{R}=0})dt, \eea where $\Omega_{i} \in \{\Omega_{r},\Omega_{\theta}, \Omega_{\phi}\}$ are the orbital fundamental frequencies that are derived by Refs. \cite{Schmidt:2002qk,Fujita:2009bp}.
 The superscripts $\mathcal{R}=0$ and $\mathcal{R}\neq0$ correspond to the frequencies computed with the trajectories of the Kerr BH and the ECO, respectively.
-A useful criterion for the detection of additional effects on waveforms has been proposed in Refs.\cite{Datta:2019epe, Speeney:2022ryg}, where the effect from tidal heating can be detected if the mismatch satisfies $\delta \Phi_{i}\geq 1$.
+A useful criterion for the distinguishing additional effects on waveforms has been proposed in Refs.\cite{Datta:2019epe, Speeney:2022ryg}, where the effect from tidal heating can be discerned if the dephasing satisfies $\delta \Phi_{i}\geq 1$.
+Note that as pointed out by Ref. \cite{Datta:2019epe} the dephasing only provides a very rough evaluation for the excluding parameters of tidal heating and a more careful analysis is needed.

-To quantitatively assess the effect of tidal heating on EMRI waveforms with space-borne GW detectors, we can perform the mismatch analysis using two kinds of waveform from EMRI system with and without the tidal heating effect.
-For two waveforms $h_a(t)$ and $h_b(t)$, the mismatch $\mathcal{M}$ can be defined by \be \mathcal{O}=1- \frac{<h_a|h_b>}{\sqrt{<h_a|h_a><h_b|h_b>}}, \ee and the noise-weighted inner product $<*|*>$ is defined by
+To better assess the effect of tidal heating on EMRI waveforms with space-borne GW detectors, we perform the mismatch analysis using two kinds of waveform where one is the Kerr waveform and the other is the ECO's.
+For two waveforms $h_a(t)$ and $h_b(t)$, the mismatch $\mathcal{M}$ is defined by \be \mathcal{M}=1- \frac{<h_a|h_b>}{\sqrt{<h_a|h_a><h_b|h_b>}}, \ee and the noise-weighted inner product $<*|*>$ is defined by